-If you are in one of those departments that require academic advising prior to registration, you have a registration hold.
-That means you must see your advisor before you can register.
-Your advisor will give you an "alternate registration PIN" or "hold PIN" once the visit is complete, effectively removing the hold. tiger will ask you for that alternate registration PIN when you register.
-If you have seen your advisor, and he or she has updated the hold record for you, the alternate registration PIN provided (usually 111111) will let you register.
+If you are in one of those departments that require academic advising prior to registration, you must see your advisor before you can register.
+Your advisor will give you an "alternate registration PIN", similar to an ATM PIN once the visit is complete. tiger i will ask you for that alternate registration PIN (usually 111111) when you register.
+If you have seen your advisor and he or she reset the PIN, you will be able to register.
 If things still don't work, get back in touch with your academic advisor.